soothslayer/TronLockv2/README.md

 ## License

-STTimeSlider is available under the MIT license.
+LockitronSDK is available under the MIT license.